Pink tax

-Gender-based price difference between Byly deodorants for women (50 mL) vs men (75 mL).
-Both are sold for $5.99 CAD at Uniprix in Quebec, Canada.
+The gender-based price difference is shown between Byly deodorants for women (50 mL) vs men (75 mL).
+Both are sold for $5.99 CAD at Uniprix in Quebec.
+The women's product is 1/3 smaller.

 The pink tax refers to the tendency for products marketed specifically toward women to be more expensive than those marketed toward men.
-This phenomenon is often attributed to gender-based price discrimination, however research shows that the primary cause is women sorting into goods with higher marginal costs.
+The phenomenon is often attributed to gender-based price discrimination, but a research paper, conducted by economic consulting firm Cornerstone Research, posits that the primary cause is women sorting into goods with higher marginal costs.
 The name stems from the observation that many of the affected products are pink.

 Background

 A 2015 study by the New York City Department of Consumer Affairs on the cost of being a female consumer concluded that women's products are typically more expensive than men's without reasonable cause.
 It concluded that products marketed specifically toward women cost on average 7% more than products marketed toward men.
-This discrepancy applies to apparel, toys, and healthcare products, among other things.
+The discrepancy applies to apparel, toys, and healthcare products, among other things.
 In the toy sector, girls' toys cost on average 7% more than boys' toys.
 The study showed a side-by-side comparison of a Radio Flyer scooter where the red scooter costs $24.99 and a pink scooter, identical in all ways but color, costs $49.
 In children's apparel, girls' clothes were 4% more expensive than boys'.
 Women's clothing was 8% more expensive than men's clothing.
 The largest discrepancy came to personal care/hygiene products, where women's products cost 13% more than men's.

 International prevalence

 Other countries where the pink tax has been investigated include Argentina, France, Germany, the UK, Australia, and Italy.
-In the UK, women and girls were being charged on average 37 per cent more for toys, cosmetics and clothes than their male counterparts.
-The UK also faces the Pink Tax in school uniforms.
+In the UK, women and girls were being charged on average 37% more for toys, cosmetics, and clothes than their male counterparts.
+The UK also faces the pink tax in school uniforms.
 Girls' school uniforms are 12 percent more expensive than boys' uniforms.
-This goes for both primary and secondary school-age children that must face this problem.
+This goes for both primary and secondary school-age children who face the problem.
 In Singapore, a check by The Sunday Times on ten companies found that women pay more for some products and services, like dry cleaning and razors, offered by about half of these companies.
 Additionally, women in Singapore have to pay more premiums for Careshield Life, a national long-term care insurance scheme introduced by the government.
-In recent times Argentina women pay 12 percent more than men for the same products.
+In recent times women in Argentina pay 12 percent more than men for the same products.
 In 2021 the gap was at 11 percent and went up the following year in 2022.